kyma-project/opentelemetry-collector-components/receiver/kymastatsreceiver/README.md

 - `auth_type` (default = `serviceAccount`): Specifies the authentication method for accessing the Kubernetes API server.
    Options include `none` (no authentication), `serviceAccount` (uses the default service account token assigned to the Pod), or `kubeConfig` (uses credentials from `~/.kube/config`).

+- `module_groups`: The list of API groups to be used for Kyma module resource discovery.

 The following settings are optional:

 - `collection_interval` (default = `60s`): The Kyma Stats Receiver monitors Kyma custom resources using the Kubernetes API.
 It emits the collected metrics only once per collection interval.
 The `collection_interval` setting determines how frequently these metrics are emitted.